Market commentary · 23 May 2026

 Which regions in Spain are particularly interesting in 2026?

-Valencia/Costa Azahar for value (5–6% gross yield), the Algarve for those interested in Portugal (up to 80% loan-to-value), Marbella/Costa del Sol for premium (ITP only 7% in Andalusia).
+Valencia/Costa Azahar for value (solid gross yields), the Algarve for those interested in Portugal (up to 80% loan-to-value), Marbella/Costa del Sol for premium (ITP only 7% in Andalusia).
 Each region has its own tax and financing logic — I am happy to advise free of charge on your target region.

 How high are mortgage rates for non-residents at the moment?